 Lubitz' TrotskyanaNet © (or, LTN for short) provides a considerable amount of material – chiefly bio-bibliographical informations, research tools, essays and miscellanies – related to Leon Trotsky (Nov.
 7, 1879 - Aug.
-21, 1940), Trotskyism and Trotskyists.
+21, 1940) as well as to Trotskyism and Trotskyists.

 LTN went online on August 21, 2004; it was relaunched on April 10, 2006, August 21, 2011, and August 21, 2014.
 It is called up round about 100,000 times per year.

 LTN is an ongoing project; most of its chapters were created between 2004 and 2008, some being revised and amended several times, others remaining unchanged since then.

 From 2009 our monumental Lubitz' Leon Trotsky Bibliography (LLTB) is forming the centrepart of LTN; it is revised and amended semi-annually.

 - Lubitz' Bibliographies, containing

 - the Lubitz' Leon Trotsky Bibliography (LLTB) - [ISSN 2190-0183];